 - Injunctions to restrain trespass or nuisance or to protect interest related to real property including rights of lights.

 Who is able to apply for an injunction?

 Almost anybody can apply for an injunction in the right circumstances.
-Remembering the overarching principle of what purpose injunctions serve, it’s useful to look at how you might use an injunction to prevent another party wielding an unfair advantage against you in a legal setting.
+Remembering the overarching principle of what purpose injunctions serve, it’s useful to look at how you might use an injunction to prevent another party from wielding an unfair advantage against you in a legal setting.
 This means that injunctions can be awarded before, during or as a result of a court case.
 Injunctions are intended to both retain the status quo and prevent further damage.
-You do not need to have a court date or even be aware that there is sufficient evidence to launch a prosecution before you are able to take out an injunction.
+You do not need to have a court date or even be aware that there is sufficient evidence to launch a prosecution before you can take out an injunction.
 Detailed in question four are the three criteria you need to be aware of before moving forward with an injunction.